Telefon Tel Aviv: Death of Charles Cooper

-Sons Of Magdalene and Future
+Sons of Magdalene and future

-On December 9, 2013, Josh Eustis posted on the official Telefon Tel Aviv website that he was going back into the studio full-time, as he was no longer a touring member of Nine Inch Nails and presumably Puscifer as well.
-In the same post, Eustis stated that he has been sitting on a 95% finished full-length album under the moniker of Sons Of Magdalene, a name previously used for an EP released in 2008.
-Additionally, the post confirmed that after the record was finished, he would be working on Telefon Tel Aviv full-time.
-The debut album from the Sons of Magdelene moniker, Move to Pain, was released June 24, 2014.
+In December 2013, Eustis posted on the Telefon Tel Aviv website that he was going back into the studio full-time and that he had been sitting on a 95% finished full-length album under the moniker of Sons of Magdalene.
+He also confirmed that he would continue working under the Telefon Tel Aviv moniker.
+In 2019, Telefon Tel Aviv released the album Dreams Are Not Enough.